Baptist Wriothesley Noel: Family

+Anglican Ministry

 In 1824, the year his mother died, he became an Anglican cleric.
 He rapidly became a leader of the Evangelical party, being appointed to one of the most prominent Evangelical Anglican churches in London (St. John's, Bedford Row), only three years after his ordination.
 Noel published some eighty books and pamphlets in his lifetime, chiefly concerned either with social and political reform, or with evangelical beliefs and attitudes, or with the nature of the Christian Church as a spiritual fellowship embracing all true believers.

 On 17 October 1826, Noel married Jane Baillie of Dochfour, whose distinguished family was descended from John de Balliol, founder of Balliol College, Oxford.
 Their eight children (four sons and four daughters) included the MP and businessman Ernest Noel (1831-1931).
 In 1837 Mary Jane Kinnaird who was his niece became his de facto secretary.
 She helped him but also established her own projects.
 She formed the St John's Training School for Domestic Servants in 1841.
 Another pet project was to help fund a Calvin memorial hall in Geneva.
-She and Baptist wanted to encourage the spread of European Protestantism.
+She and Baptist wanted to evangelize in Europe.
 They were visited several times by both the Swiss minister Jean-Henri Merle d'Aubigné and the French minister Frédéric Monod.
 This ended in 1841 when she married Arthur Fitzgerald Kinnaird who was the tenth Lord Kinnaird of Inchture and the second Baron Kinnaird of Rossie in 1843.

+In 1845, the founding of the Young Men's Christian Association led him to reflect on another form of Christian life, nonconformism.
+That same year, when Robert Peel's government refused to fund the building of churches in Scotland and England, while granting an increase in the annual subsidy to the Catholic seminary of Maynooth in Ireland, Noel speaks out against the inconsistency of Parliament.
+A few months later, he went to Switzerland to better understand a Christian secession movement advocating the separation of church and state.
+In 1848, in Essay on the Union of Church and State, written before his resignation and published after his departure, he demonstrated the importance of the separation between Church and State.
+Before his resignation, he also published a commentary presenting baptismal regeneration (pedobaptism) as contrary to evangelical teaching.
+Members of the congregation of St John's sensing the departure of their pastor, tried to meet the queen for a reform of the liturgy and thus keep their pastor.

+In November, during Sunday service, he announced his intention to secede from the Anglican Church next Sunday.
+This announcement was picked up by the press and his bishop banned him from preaching after this Sunday in question.
+He was thus forced to resign.